MystenLabs/sui/doc/src/learn/sui-move-diffs.md

 ## Conclusion

-In summary, Sui takes advantage of Move’s security and flexibility and enhances it with the features described above to vastly improve throughput, reduce delays in finality, and make Move programming easier.
+In summary, Sui takes advantage of Move’s security and flexibility and enhances it with the features described above to vastly improve throughput, reduce delays in finality, and make Sui Move programming easier.
 Now see [how Sui works](how-sui-works.md).
 For full details, see the [Sui Smart Contracts Platform](https://github.com/MystenLabs/sui/blob/main/doc/paper/sui.pdf) white paper.